 Unsatisfactory Result- Although good results are expected, there is no guarantee or warranty expressed or implied, on the results that may be obtained.
-You may be disappointed with the results of scar revision surgery.
+You may be disappointed with the results of Excision of Skin Lesion surgery.
 This would include risks such as asymmetry, unacceptable visible deformities at the ends of the incisions (dog ears), loss of function, poor healing, wound disruption, skin death and loss of sensation.
 It may be necessary to perform additional surgery to improve your results.